 Fabric by Gerber Life offers term life insurance.
 But if you’re looking for a life insurance company that does more than just sell life policies, Fabric by Gerber Life is for you.
 In addition to selling life insurance, Fabric also helps you create a will and build a financial and legal plan for your family and estate — and you can even set up a 529 plan.
-Another note: In addition to being great for estate planning, Fabric, along with Ladder, received the top Trustpilot customer experience rating of the online life insurance companies we reviewed.

 What Fabric has to say: “We offer a one-stop-shop for busy parents.
 That means that at the same time you’re applying for a life insurance policy, you can also create a free will, get access to college savings funds, and even manage your family’s finances on our easy-to-use mobile app” says Adam Erlebacher, CEO of Fabric by Gerber Life.

 Trustworthiness: The Better Business Bureau evaluates businesses on their behavior, trustworthiness, and performance.
 A business with a high ranking from the BBB can be trusted to meet its commitments.
 The BBB gives Fabric an A+.

 Financial strength: A.M.
 Best evaluates a company’s financial health and its ability to meet its financial obligations.
 A.M.
 Best gives Fabric an A+.

 Customer experience: Trustpilot is an online platform for individuals to provide reviews of companies and their customer experience.
 Trustpilot gives Fabric a rating of 4.7 out of a possible 5.